benscott/scratchpads-training/social/comments.rst

 default and do not get published until a maintainer has approved them.
 To approve or delete comments go to

-1. Admin menu > Content > Comments
+1. On :term:`Admin menu` go to *Content > Comments*

 2. All published comments are located and can be managed under *Published comments*

 .. figure:: /_static/Comment_permissions.png

 3. All unapproved comments can be managed (approved or deleted) under the *Unpublished comments* section

 4. Numbers in brackets indicate the total number of comments under these two sections